technix/atrament-web-ui/README.md

 ## Debugger
 When `#debug` global tag is set, debugger can be invoked by pressing debugger button on the screen or double pressing of `~` key.

-Debugger provides the following functionality:
+Atrament Debugger provides the following functionality:

 * General information on ink script
 * List of global tags